No matter where you are in your SQE journey, whether it’s SQE1 or SQE2, our expert resources are here to support you throughout:

 The brain works in two different modes, that is the focussed mode, which is accessed when you really concentrate on something, and the diffused mode, when the mind runs free, in a relaxed state.

 Both of these modes are vital for your SQE training.
 Every period of concentration must be followed by a certain amount of unconscious processing.
-It’s essentially a back and forth of focussed studying and disengaging.
+It’s essentially a back-and-forth of focused studying and disengaging.

 Do ask yourself when your mind is relaxing and actively seek these activities after a period of concentrated learning.
 Sports are a great way for many people to access the diffused mode.
 Or try dog walking, cooking, gardening or whatever else lets your mind wonder.